upbound/docs/content/core-concepts/kcl/variables.md

 ---

 This guide describes how to define and use variables in your KCL function.
-Variables can simplify your composition function and keep your code DRY.
+Variables can simplify your composition function and reduce repetition in your code.
 You can define complex expressions as a variable and reference that variable throughout your function.